-The Electors of the City's district are to receive the Annual Report at the Annual General Electors Meeting, held in either November or December each year.
+The electors of the City's district are to receive the Annual Report at the Annual General Electors Meeting, held in either November or December usually in December each year.
 At this meeting, the community can ask questions of the City on various aspects of the Annual Report.